sccn/EEG-BIDS/README.md

 v7.5 - adding support for coordsystem files, and for loading specific runs, support for motion files

-v7.6 - adding export to non-EEGLAB formats
+v7.6 - adding export to non-EEGLAB formats, refactor export